Datafable/epu-index/news_scrapers/epu_scrapy/spiders/README.md

 * spider: [`destandaard_spider.py`](./destandaard_spider.py)
 * spider name: standaard

-De Standaard and De Tijd require a subscription to crawl all articles.
+*De Standaard* and *De Tijd* require a subscription to crawl all articles.
 Scrapy has built-in support for this.
-The start url is set in the `DeStandaardSpider` class and points to the log in form.
+The start url is set in the `DeStandaardSpider` class and points to the log in form (this is done at [line 33](./destandaard_spider.py#L33)).
 The default `parse` method from a Scrapy spider is overwritten and a custom `parse` method that will return a `FormRequest` object.
-With that object, the spider can fill in the user credentials (from the [crawling settings file](../crawling_settings.json)) in the log in form and process the response returned after submitting the form with the callback function (in this case `go_to_search_site`.
+With that object, the spider can fill in the user credentials (from the [crawling settings file](../crawling_settings.json)) in the log in form and process the response returned after submitting the form with the callback function (in this case `go_to_search_site`).
 The function `go_to_search_site` will check whether the log in was successful.
 If so, it will construct a url that points to a search results page.
 If not, the spider will stop.

-The results of the search are processed with the `parse_search_results` method and this method does two things.
-First, it searches for links to subsequent search results pages and if such an element is found in the html, a new Scrapy `Request` object is yielded of which the response will be processed with the `parse_search_results` method again.
+The results of the search are processed with the `parse_search_results` method.
+This method does two things.
+First it searches for links to subsequent search results pages and if such an element is found in the html, a new Scrapy `Request` object is yielded of which the response will be processed with the `parse_search_results` method again.
 This is actually an iterative loop.
 Second, it searches for links to actual articles.
-However, the Standaard has two types of
+However, *De Standaard* has two types of
 articles: those that require subscription (`DS+` articles) and those that don't.
 Since the structure of `DS+` article pages is considerably different from regular article pages, the spider needs to process those responses using different methods.
 Luckily, it is possible to determine the type of the article up front.
 The elements on the search results page